VKonstantakos/Melanoma-Diagnosis/README.md

 [BCN20000](https://arxiv.org/abs/1908.02288) and [PAD-UFES-20](https://data.mendeley.com/datasets/zr7vgbcyr2/1),
 and implemented transfer learning using various CNN architectures (e.g., Inception-v3, ResNet-50, EfficientNet-B3).

 The goal of the project was also to deploy the final models as a web application.

-The live version can be found at:
+The live version can be found at: [Melanoma Diagnosis Application](https://melanoma-diagnosis-app.herokuapp.com/)

 ## Demo